Bushkill Park: The Bar'l of Fun

+The Bar'l of Fun was one of the oldest operating funhouses in the United States, built sometime before 1935.
+The funhouse notable for its history and the amount of untouched folk art painted on the walls and on banners inside it.

+The rotating barrel from which the attraction gets its name is located inside the funhouse.
+Also inside the building is a maze-like layout in a dark room with mirrors.
+In the past, there was a flashing strobe light in the corner of the room.
+Beyond the maze is the famous barrel, a multi-person "sit-and-spin" style ride and a wobbly staircase.
+Upstairs is the Hall of Mirrors, and a rolling walkway that looks out onto the park.
+The funhouse includes an original antique wooden slide that goes from the second floor to the first.
+In 1997, the funhouse was featured on Discovery Channel.

 Flooding and vandalism

-In 2004, Hurricane Ivan struck, and the park suffered a devastating "100-year flood".
-This flood completely destroyed the Haunted Pretzel and a miniature golf course, while inflicting major damage on the park's bumper cars, and its "Whip" ride.
-The park did not open at all in 2005 and was hit by flooding again in April 2005 and June 2006.
-The area remains in a flood zone, being nearly surrounded by the Bushkill Creek.
-Vandalism that "left the park in shambles" was a serious problem during 2007.
+The park has long existed in a flood zone, nearly surrounded by the Bushkill Creek.
+In 2004, Hurricane Ivan caused a "100-year flood" that destroyed the Haunted Pretzel and a miniature golf course, and damaged the bumper cars and the "Whip" ride.
+The park, which did not open in 2005, was flooded again in April 2005 and June 2006.

+In 2007, vandalism "left the park in shambles".

 In June 2010, Baurkot reported that they had hired crews to begin cleaning up the park.
-No opening date was projected, and progress has been slower than anticipated as the partners waited for additional funds to pay workers.
+No opening date was projected, and progress was slower than anticipated as the partners waited for additional funds to pay workers.

 In the summer of 2010, the park was visited by Mike Wolfe and Frank Fritz of Antique Archaeology.
 This visit was featured on their reality TV show, American Pickers, in the third-season premiere episode, "A Banner Pick", which premiered December 6, 2010.
-A pair of vintage sideshow banners by Fred G. Johnson were bought from the park for US$700, and sold for US$10,000.
-Wolfe and Fritz returned to the park after a visit to New York City and paid an extra $5,000 for the banners because of the unexpected outcome of the Internet auctions for the two banners, and because Wolfe and Fritz were impressed with the attempts to revive the park.
+A pair of vintage sideshow banners, one by Fred G. Johnson, were bought from the park for US$700, and auctioned for US$10,000.
+Wolfe and Fritz gave the park's owners $5,000 of their unexpectedly large profit because they were impressed with the attempts to revive the park.

-The dilapidated, flood ravaged park was featured in the 2011 horror film The Fields starring Cloris Leachman and Tara Reid.
+In January 2017, the park reopened its skating rink, the indoor arcade, and children's party area for Friday and Saturday nights, Sunday afternoons, and Tuesday nights.
+Rentals for birthday parties and picnics were also available.